 Hebrews 7:22 - "The very fact that it occurred with the swearing of an oath makes the covenant of which Jesus is the guarantee all the greater" (NJB) - Jesus is God's guarantee of a better covenant.
+God is the guarantor.
+Thus, a real distinction is made between God and Jesus.

-Hebrews 7:24-25 - "Because Jesus lives forever, he has a permanent priesthood."
+Hebrews 7:24-25 - "Because Jesus lives forever, he has a permanent priesthood.
 Therefore he is able to save completely those who come to God through him, because he always lives to intercede for them" - People come to God through Jesus' permanent priesthood, to be saved.
 Clear relationship - Jesus and God are separate, and not equal.
-Jesus is the intercessor to plead people's case with God.
+Jesus is the intercessor, "the mediator" (Hebrews 9:15) to plead people's case with God.

-Hebrews 7:28 - "The oath, which came after the law, appointed the Son, who has been made perfect forever" - Whose "oath"? - God's! - "appointed the Son, who has been made perfect forever." - the eternally perfect God appointed the resurrected Jesus, the lesser one, and made him perfect eternally.
+Hebrews 7:28 - "The oath, which came after the law, appointed the Son, who has been made perfect forever" - Whose "oath"? - God's! - He "appointed the Son, who has been made perfect forever." - the eternally perfect God appointed the resurrected Jesus, the lesser one, and made him perfect eternally.
 If Jesus was Almighty God, he would not have to be "made perfect".
+Just another powerful reason why the Trinity is not in Hebrews.

 Hebrews 8:1 - "We do have such a high priest, who sat down at the right hand of the throne of the Majesty in heaven" - Jesus, the "high priest", sat down at the right hand of God, the "Majesty".
-Clear distinction here, and no equality.
+Clear distinction here between Jesus and God, and no equality.